Biopics about Japanese, South Korean and Chinese painters among other films.

 SHIN YUN-BOK aka Hyewon 1758-1813, one of the three most important folk painters of the Joseon Kingdom (1391-1910).
 The 2007 historical fiction novel The Painter of Wind by Lee Jung-myung advances the theory that Shin may actually have been a cross-dressed girl, an idea that was subsequently taken up by the 2008 South Korean TV historical drama Painter of the Wind directed by Jang Tae-yoo and Jin Hyuk with Park Shin-yang as the painter.
 Though born a girl, Shin lives her whole life as a man because of discrimination against women in education and other areas of life and also to find who murdered her father.
 The same year a feature film based on the same novel was released, Portrait of a Beauty (South Korea 2008 by Jeon Yun-su) with actress Kim Min-sun as the (again female) painter who dresses as a man as a strategy of survival in the Confucian era.

-Hua Hun / A Soul Haunted by Painting (China 1994 by Huang Shuqin with Gong Li as Pan Yuliang 1899-1977, who was sold into prostitution at the age of 15 before becoming a painter, graphic artist, sculptor and professor of art in Paris:
+Hua Hun / A Soul Haunted by Painting (China 1994 by Huang Shuqin with Gong Li as PAN YULUIANG 1899-1977, who was sold into prostitution at the age of 15 before becoming a painter, graphic artist, sculptor and professor of art in Paris: